Control of uniflagellar soft robots at low Reynolds number using buckling instability

 There are a number of limitations associated with the current propulsion mechanisms.
-For instance, requirement of external magnetic or electric fields and consequently the issues associated with supply of sufficient field strength (such as the distance between the external source and the robot or the size of the external magnets) \cite{prop_small}, rigidity of the flagellum attached to the robot body (bacteria have flexible flagella) which consequently requires multiple actuators to provide forward motion as well as steering \cite{surgery_Edd}, limited controllability of the robot \cite{RBC}, constraining the robot to operate in two-dimensional (2D) space \cite{2D}, and the need for more than one flagellum (more than 90$\%$ of bacteria are uniflagellar \cite{multi_Nguyen}), not only add to the complexity of the propulsion mechanism, it leads to inefficient designs (for instance, multiple flagella are not necessarily a means for bacteria to increase their maneuverability).
-The complexities observed in many of the current designs can be traced back to our lack of understanding of the locomotion of microorganisms.
-This necessitates the search for a truly bio-inspired motion mechanism that mimics that of microbial locomotion as close as possible by leveraging the size of the microbes and the medium in which they are operating, e.g., small Reynolds number (ratio of the inertial forces to viscous forces) regime.
+For instance, requirement of external magnetic or electric fields and consequently the issues associated with the supply of sufficient field strength (such as the distance between the external source and the robot or the size of the external magnets) \cite{prop_small}, rigidity of the flagellum attached to the robot body (bacteria have flexible flagella) which consequently requires multiple actuators to provide forward motion as well as steering \cite{surgery_Edd}, limited controllability of the robot \cite{RBC}, constraining the robot to operate in two-dimensional (2D) space \cite{2D}, and requiring more than one flagellum (more than 90$\%$ of bacteria are uniflagellar \cite{multi_Nguyen}), not only add to the complexity of the propulsion mechanism, but also leads to inefficient designs (for instance, multiple flagella are not necessarily a means for bacteria to increase their maneuverability).
+The complexities observed in many of the current designs can be traced back to our unfamiliarity with the locomotion of microorganisms.
+This necessitates the search for a mechanism that mimics that of microbial locomotion as close as possible by leveraging the size of the microbes and the medium in which they are operating, e.g., small Reynolds number (ratio of the inertial forces to viscous forces) regime.

-Since reciprocal motion mechanisms (deformations with time-reversal symmetry) -- such as the ones used by fish -- cannot lead to any net propulsion at low Reynolds numbers as a consequence of scallop theorem \cite{prop_Pak}, microorganisms are bound to employ alternative mechanisms.
+Since reciprocal motion mechanisms (deformations with time-reversal symmetry)---such as the ones used by fish---cannot lead to any net propulsion at low Reynolds numbers as a consequence of scallop theorem \cite{prop_Pak}, microorganisms are bound to employ alternative motion mechanisms.
 Among the different locomotion mechanisms used by microorganisms, propulsion of bacteria by rotation of flagella (flexible helical filaments) has attracted many researchers~\cite{poly_Ali, bundle_Hintsche, buckle_Nguyen, multi_Nguyen, buckle_Son}.
-By exploiting buckling instability, uni-flagellated bacteria alternate their motion between turning and straight path to follow consecutive environmental cues \cite{buckle_Son}.
+By exploiting buckling instability, uniflagellated bacteria alternate their motion between turning and straight path to follow consecutive environmental cues \cite{buckle_Son}.
 In particular, by choosing the proper angular velocity of the flagellum attached to their body, bacteria can maneuver in three-dimensional (3D) space.